RodzanIskandar/Analyzing_Man_Fashions_in_E-commerce_Shopee_Indonesia/README.md

 10. n_produk_toko = number of the products in the particular store
 11. umur_toko = the store's age
 12. pengikut_toko = the store's follower

+# Data Cleaning
+after sraping, I needed to clean it up so the data was usable for the next step, which is Exploratory Data Analysis (EDA). here some changes that i made:
+- parsed city or district out of lokasi(location) column
+- removed rows without price
+- transformed price range to average price and add the value in harga_rata2(average price) column
+- transformed RB(K) or JT(M) to integer thousand or million in terjual(sales), n_review(number of reviews), n_produk(number of products) and pengikut_toko(followers) columns
+- transformed umur(age) into integer in months unit
+- replaced shopee value in jenis(sub-category) column into None
+- check and droped the duplicated table